IBM/aspera-cli/docs/README.md

 4.28.0.pre
 ```

-To keep persistency of configuration on the host, specify your user's configuration folder as a volume for the container.
+To persist the configuration on the host, specify your user's configuration folder as a volume for the container.
 To enable write access, a possibility is to run as `root` in the container (and set the default configuration folder to `/home/cliuser/.aspera/ascli`).
 Add options: